 Master of Engineering

-The Master of Engineering in Civil or Environmental Engineering (MEng) is a 1- to 2-year non-thesis program comprised of strong technical and business coursework.
-It requires an internship.
+The Master of Engineering (MEng) is a 1- to 2-year career-focused graduate degree program comprised of strong technical and business coursework and an internship opportunity.

 Duke's Master of Engineering in Civil Engineering program emphasizes business and management skills, through Core Industry Preparatory Courses, an Internship, and practical civil engineering analysis, through departmental and concentration area requirements in: